Text Link

 Anorexia health risks and dangers

 Anorexia nervosa (AN) is a serious eating disorder that can result in a variety of medical complications, some of which can be life-threatening.
-Although these health risks are serious and frightening, getting professional support can help individuals who suffer from this disorder heal physically and mentally.
+Although the health consequences of anorexia can be serious and frightening, getting professional support can help individuals who suffer from this disorder heal physically and mentally.

-A number of treatments have been developed to help people struggling with anorexia nervosa overcome its most dangerous aspects.
-Learning more about the health risks involved may help those who are struggling to find appropriate treatment.
+A number of treatments have been developed to help people overcome the physical, emotional, and mental health concerns of anorexia.
+Learning more about the health risks of anorexia may help those who are struggling to find appropriate treatment.

 Last updated on